gmlewis/flutter-stylizer/README.md

 enforced.
-Note that this plugin doesn't natively support format-on-save, but you could use another extension... possibly something like this: https://marketplace.visualstudio.com/items?itemName=emeraldwalk.RunOnSave
+Note that this plugin doesn't natively support format-on-save, but you could use another extension... possibly something like this: https://marketplace.visualstudio.com/items?itemName=emeraldwalk.RunOnSave or you could use the stand-alone [Go flutter-stylizer] in your GitHub Actions or CI pipeline to perform this action for you.

 ## Configuration